robertwayne/dpymenus/examples/README.md

 ---

 This directory contains runnable examples of various menus.
 If you wish to run the test bot, you will need to supply a personal bot token -- otherwise it will not run.
+The `databases` directory contains examples showing how to use menus with various databases.

 ### Run the test bot: